Skip to main content

 • only tackle a fire if it is safe to do so

-• make sure all crew are wearing lifejackets
+• only abandon ship as a last resort, makin sure all the crew are wearing lifejackets

 Don’t let your summer be ruined by fire or tragedy.